Mike worked for the BBC as a sound mixer, wrote for comedy sketch shows, and developed sit-com ideas.

-Bruges Blood the second in the Chandler Travis and Duke Lanoix series is nearly finished and Venice Blood is on a gondola headed your way soon!
+Bruges Blood the second in the Chandler Travis and Duke Lanoix series is PUBLISHED!
+And Venice Blood is on a gondola headed your way soon!

 HOT NEWS: LOUISIANA BLOOD Kindle and Paperback is now available on Amazon at a discount!
 Click on Amazon link below the cover.

 UPDATE: For all you fans that bought LOUISIANA BLOOD.
 Scroll down to see the first chapter of:

 Officer Ward Johansson made his way slowly down the dank stone stairs leading into the dusty catacombs beneath the police station.
 The large box of files in his arms threatened to slip free with every cautious step.
 The Kartuizerinnenstraat station was based in what had once been a convent back in the sixteenth century.
 Ward nudged the light switch with his elbow and headed toward an old steel table in the center of the first room.

 There had been a lot of rain as during December and the lead up to Christmas, and the gray waters of the canal lapped less than a meter below the dirt encrusted windows.
 The sun’s pale light filtered through the dust motes that swirled around as he dropped the files onto the table.
 Ward looked around the dank space and rubbed his hands together to warm them against the chill.
 He’d made the move from Brussels to Bruges in hopes of becoming a big fish in the smaller pond afforded by the ancient city.
 Newly married, and with his wife Mari expecting, he needed to get on the promotion ladder and fast.